Keith Tkachuk: Winnipeg Jets / Phoenix Coyotes (1992–2001)

-After struggling with injuries for the next two seasons, the Coyotes traded Tkachuk to the St. Louis Blues in 2001 in exchange for Ladislav Nagy, Michal Handzuš, Jeff Taffe and a first-round draft pick (Ben Eager), where he was reunited with former teammate Dallas Drake, who had signed a free agent deal with the Blues in the summer of 2000.
+Tkachuk was plagued by injuries in the season (most notably a sprained ankle) that saw him play 50 games and record 22 goals with 21 assists.
+In late December 1999, a deal was nearly struck that would've sent Tkachuk to the Carolina Hurricanes in exchange for Keith Primeau, Dave Karpa and a few draft picks, but Tkachuk's rising salary in the upcoming 2000 season led to the deal being nixed.
+After struggling with injuries for the next two seasons, the Coyotes found themselves at a crossroad with Tkachuk, who was now making $8.3 million for the season for a team that was looking to slash payroll.
+On October 27 of that season, he scored his 300th career goal on an empty net in a home game versus Dallas.
+On March 13, 2001, Tkachuk was traded to the St. Louis Blues in exchange for Ladislav Nagy, Michal Handzuš, Jeff Taffe and a first-round draft pick (Ben Eager), where he was reunited with former teammate Dallas Drake, who had signed a free agent deal with the Blues in the summer of 2000.
 Tkachuk would leave the Coyotes ranking second in all-time goals (323) and first in penalty minutes (1,508), among other records.